Denver County Express Consent Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is generally valid until your ALR hearing or until the date the suspension begins if you don't request a hearing or if the suspension is upheld.
+• Temporary Permit: The arresting officer likely provided you with a temporary driving permit.
+This permit is valid until your ALR hearing, or until the suspension officially begins if you don't request a hearing, or if the suspension is upheld at the hearing.

 If You Refused Testing